What is change data capture (CDC)?

 Because the capture process extracts change data from the transaction log, there's a built-in latency between the time that a change is committed to a source table and the time that the change appears within its associated change table.
 While this latency is typically small, it's nevertheless important to remember that change data isn't available until the capture process has processed the related log entries.

 The validity interval is important to consumers of change data because the extraction interval for a request must be fully covered by the current change data capture validity interval for the capture instance.
 If the low endpoint of the extraction interval is to the left of the low endpoint of the validity interval, there could be missing change data due to aggressive cleanup.
-If the high endpoint of the extraction interval is to the right of the high endpoint of the validity interval, the capture process hasn't yet processed through the time period that is represented by the extraction interval, and change data could also be missing.
+If the high endpoint of the extraction interval is to the right of the high endpoint of the validity interval, it indicates that the capture process has not yet been processed through the time represented by the extraction interval, and there could also be missing change data.

 The function sys.fn_cdc_get_min_lsn is used to retrieve the current minimum LSN for a capture instance, while sys.fn_cdc_get_max_lsn is used to retrieve the current maximum LSN value.
-When querying for change data, if the specified LSN range doesn't lie within these two LSN values, the change data capture query functions will fail.
+When you query the change data, if the specified LSN range doesn't lie within these two LSN values, the change data capture query functions fail.

 Handling changes to source table

-To accommodate column changes in the source tables that are being tracked is a difficult issue for downstream consumers.
-Although enabling change data capture on a source table doesn't prevent such DDL changes from occurring, change data capture helps to mitigate the effect on consumers by allowing the delivered result sets that are returned through the API to remain unchanged even as the column structure of the underlying source table changes.
+Accommodating column changes in the source tables that are being tracked is a difficult issue for downstream consumers.
+Although enabling change data capture on a source table doesn't prevent such DDL changes from occurring, change data capture mitigates the effect on consumers by preserving the delivered result sets returned through the API, even as the column structure of the underlying source table changes.
 This fixed column structure is also reflected in the underlying change table that the defined query functions access.

-To accommodate a fixed column structure change table, the capture process responsible for populating the change table will ignore any new columns that aren't identified for capture when the source table was enabled for change data capture.
+The capture process responsible for populating the change table accommodates a fixed column structure change table by ignoring any new columns not identified for capture when the source table was enabled for change data capture.
 If a tracked column is dropped, null values are supplied for the column in the subsequent change entries.
 However, if an existing column undergoes a change in its data type, the change is propagated to the change table to ensure that the capture mechanism doesn't introduce data loss to tracked columns.
 The capture process also posts any detected changes to the column structure of tracked tables to the cdc.ddl_history table.
 Consumers wishing to be alerted of adjustments that might have to be made in downstream applications, use the stored procedure sys.sp_cdc_get_ddl_history.